Bestiality with a donkey: Europe

 In British culture, donkey sex is a light topic and is used to shame and ridicule those allegedly involved.
 There is a significant amount of humorous content on Twitter about bestiality.
 References to zoophilia with animals other than donkeys are not considered humorous.

 One of the Romani jokes known in Andalusia references sex with a donkey.
 In the joke, when a Romani is selling donkeys in the town of Baza, one of the donkeys gets an erection.
 The Guardia, who wants to trick the Romani, says that he will fine the Romani if he does not get rid of the donkey's erection.
 The Romani protests, saying he has no control over the donkey, but the Guardia stands firm.
 When the Guardia walks away, the Romani bites hard on the donkey's ear, hurting the donkey and causing donkey to lose erection.
 When the Guardia returns, he is surprised and asks the Romani how he did it.
 The Romani tells him that he told the donkey "If you don't lower it, the Guardia will suck the thing".
 According to Brandes, it is intended to emphasize the intelligence, large penises, and sexual power of the Romani people with this joke.

 Africa

 North Africa

 There is a belief in Morocco that anal and vaginal intercourse with donkeys enlarges the penis.

-An anonymous researcher conducting anthropological fieldwork in rural Algeria reported having seen a young man nervously having sex with a donkey the day before his wedding.
+An anonymous researcher conducting anthropological fieldwork in rural Algeria saw a young man nervously having sexual intercourse with a donkey the day before his wedding.
 The young man's aim was clearly to avoid appearing desperate and incompetent to his wife on their wedding night.

-Victor Jiřík reported in his 1913 book K pyramidám that he saw a woman having sex with a donkey in Alexandria.
+Kabyle people do not keep donkeys or eat donkey meat, probably because of their sexual intercourse with donkeys in the distant past.
+Vicotr Jiřík reported in his 1913 book K pyramidám that he saw a woman having sexual intercourse with a donkey in Alexandria.